 Skip to main content

-JMCR Impact Partnership and Immersion Study Trip
+John Madejski Centre for Reputation Impact Partnership and Immersion Study Trip

 Image 20240712 134244 8ebce737

-The JMCR Impact Partnership is a network and trusted infrastructure for leaders to continue to share, develop and grow together, supporting one another and sharing best practice from Henley in building positive impacts through stakeholder relationships.
+The JMCR Impact Partnership is a network and trusted infrastructure for leaders to continue to share, develop and grow together, supporting one another and sharing best practice from Henley Business School in building positive impacts through stakeholder relationships.
+There is a strong presence of organisations and leaders from the Reputation and Responsibility Immersion Visit to South Africa.

 What is involved in being a member?

-The Henley JMCR Impact Partnership follows the Henley Business School MBA Reputation & Responsibility study trip to South Africa, and allows relationships between NGO’s and Henley Alumni of the R&R Immersion Visit to continue after the programme.
-Participants on the Reputation & Responsibility Immersion Visit to South Africa (both NGO’s and MBA candidates) are invited to participate.
 The partnership builds on a 20-year history of working with the NGO sector in South Africa.
-It is a network and trusted infrastructure for leaders to continue to share, develop and grow together, supporting one another and sharing best practice from Henley in building positive impacts through stakeholder relationships.
-The partnership leverages Henley’s unique global position connecting leaders in Denmark, Finland, the UK and Africa in a trusted environment, supported by Henley research and impact activities.
+It is a network and a trusted infrastructure for leaders to continue to share, develop and grow together, supporting one another and sharing best practice from Henley Business School in building positive impacts through stakeholder relationships.
+The partnership leverages Henley Business School's unique global position, connecting leaders in Denmark, Finland, the UK and Africa in a trusted environment with support from the institution's research and impact activities.

-The partnership also has a dedicated research and impact element, where organisations work directly with Henley academics and alumni on projects of importance to creating positive societal impact.
+The partnership also has a dedicated research and impact element, where organisations work directly with Henley Business School academics and alumni on projects of importance to creating positive societal impact.
 Organisations therefore get valuable support in conducting and applying JMCR research for positive societal benefit.
 Lessons from these projects are then shared with the wider group.

 Examples of ongoing research and impact activities include: